A Guide to the Best Vegan Chocolate (UK)

 Can vegans eat chocolate?
 Absolutely!
 Here is some of the best vegan chocolate available in the UK.

 Chocolate is one of life’s greatest pleasures and we’re sure most people would agree with us!
-This doesn’t need to change when you go dairy-free, thanks to the exciting variety of vegan chocolate hitting supermarket shelves right now.
+This doesn’t need to change when you start ditching dairy, thanks to the exciting variety of vegan chocolate hitting supermarket shelves right now.

 Plant-based brands are launching alternatives to milk chocolate that are so delicious, you wouldn’t be able to tell the difference.
-Even major confectionery brands such as Nestlé and Mars are swapping cow’s milk for oat and rice alternatives to embrace the ever-growing demand for vegan products.
+Even major confectionery brands such as Nestlé, Cadbury and Mars are swapping cow’s milk for oat and rice alternatives to embrace the growing demand for vegan products.

 Keep reading to discover some of the best vegan chocolate available in the UK.